 PEGI 3 to PEGI 12

-With more than 90 million players worldwide, Roblox is one of the most successful current video games among all children.
-This sandbox allows players to create, from various Lego-style pieces, their own worlds and mini-games, with the option to play and enjoy the rest of the creation of the community itself.
+With more than 90 million players worldwide, Roblox is one of the most successful current sandbox video games among all children.
+This game allows players to create, from various Lego-style pieces, their own worlds and mini-games, with the option to play and enjoy the rest of the creation of the community itself.
 There is no specific goal or end.

 According to the official website, there are already more than 15 million creations made by the same community of players.
 “Every day, virtual explorers visit us to create adventures, play, participate in role-playing games and learn with friends, in an immersive 3D environment suitable for the whole family,” they write from the official site.